Tidal phenomena in the Galactic Center: The curious case of X7: Conclusion

-\begin{enumerate} \item It is unlikely for X7 to have formed from a stellar wind.
-No star with sufficiently high mass loss has been close enough to its position over the last 200 years. \item Despite their similar orbits X7 and G3 do not seem to be related, as extrapolating their positions to the past does not result in close encounters, and neither can ejecta from G3 form the orbit of X7.
-It is relevant to bear in mind that this conclusion relies on the age of X7 being less than its orbital period of $\sim$200 years. \item Initially elongated ejecta of length $L=200$ au from the star S33/S0-30 with an initial velocity of 610~$\kms$ and an initial velocity gradient from tip to tail, can be placed on a similar orbit to X7's, and reproduce the current position of its tip.
-Additionally, the length of such ejecta is $\sim$3350~au in 2021 which is consistent with the observational data. \item Secondary effects such as stellar wind ram pressure, and hypothetical feedback event from the SMBH are not significant to affect the evolution of X7.
-A static ISM drag can indeed change the orbit of X7 but it does not affect its dynamics significantly over the simulated timescale of $\sim$80~yr. \end{enumerate}
+\begin{enumerate} \item It is unlikely that X7 formed from a stellar wind.
+No star with sufficiently high mass loss has been close enough to its position over the last 200 years. \item Despite their similar orbits, X7 and G3 do not seem to be related: extrapolating their positions into the past does not result in close encounters, and ejecta from G3 cannot form the orbit of X7.
+It is relevant to bear in mind that this conclusion relies on the age of X7 being less than its orbital period of $\sim$200 years. \item Initially elongated ejecta of length $L=200$ au from the star S33/S0-30 with an initial velocity of 610~$\kms$ and an initial velocity gradient from tip to tail can be placed on a similar orbit to X7's, and can reproduce the current position of its tip.
+Additionally, the length of such ejecta is $\sim$3350~au in 2021, which is consistent with the observational data. \item Secondary effects such as stellar wind ram pressure and a hypothetical feedback event from the SMBH are not significant enough to affect the evolution of X7.
+A static interstellar medium drag can indeed change the orbit of X7, but it does not affect its dynamics significantly over the simulated timescale of $\sim$80~yr. \end{enumerate}

 From these results, we speculate that a grazing collision between S33/S0-30 and a field object such as a stellar-mass black hole or a Jupiter-mass object could have produced the ejecta that corresponds to X7.
+Furthermore, we have argued that the current constraints on the presence of a population of stellar-mass black holes in the vicinity of Sgr~A* make grazing collisions a plausible occurrence that could account for the production of X7.

-It will be interesting to observe the star S33/S0-30 for any extended dusty envelope which could further strengthen our results.
+It will be interesting to observe the star S33/S0-30 for any extended dusty envelope, which would further strengthen our results.
 As X7 approaches the pericenter passage, it will elongate more and begin fragmenting, which has already been observed.
 Our simulations are fairly accurate before the pericenter passage.
 To reveal more about the tidal interaction and post-pericenter evolution, numerical hydrodynamic simulations are required.
 Future observations will reveal more interesting properties with better constraints.